Best Noise Cancelling Headphones of 2020

 True to the name, the Bose Noise Cancelling 700 provides the best noise cancelling performance we've experienced.
-We found predictable noises to be all but eliminated by these headphones.
-Even unpredictable voices and typing noise — the usual bane for active noise cancelling technology — barely made their way to our ears during our testing.
-Perhaps most impressively this feat is accomplished without creating any feeling of inner-ear pressure, a sensation that dissuades many from using over-ear noise cancellers.
+Most predictable types of noises are all but eliminated by these headphones.
+Even unpredictable voices and typing noise — the usual bane for active noise cancelling technology — barely made their way to our ears.
+Perhaps most impressively, this feat is accomplished without creating any feeling of inner-ear pressure, a sensation that dissuades many from using over-ear noise cancellers.
 This noise isolation is backed up by a warm and well-rounded sound, a headband and ear padding that allow for all-day comfort, and intuitive touch controls that keep the whole package looking sleek and minimalistic.

 Like all the products offered by Bose, the Noise Cancelling 700 comes at a hefty price.
-However, this is one situation where we feel the premium price tag is equally matched by premium performance.
-If you're willing to spend big to get the best possible noise isolation, we think these headphones are worth every penny.
+However, this is one situation where the premium price tag is equally matched by premium performance.
+If you're willing to spend big to get the best possible noise isolation, these headphones are worth every penny.

 Read review: Bose Noise Cancelling 700